artifacts/AFCache/README.markdown

 ## Branches

-* master: currently outdated, will be updated with develop when 1.0 is available (develop is on 0.9.9 currently)
+* master: currently up to date with develop (0.9.9)

 Outdated: